middleman/middlemanapp.com/source/guides/templates-layouts-partials.html.markdown

 By default, Middleman expects the templating language of the page and the layout to be the same.
 In the above example, we've used ERb for both.
 However, you may want to write your pages in Markdown or another simplified text language.
 Middleman will expect a layout.markdown file to exist, but Markdown doesn't generate structural HTML like body tags.

-In your config.rb file, you can tell Middleman to use a specific templating language for the layout that is different than the page templating language.
+In your `config.rb` file, you can tell Middleman to use a specific templating language for the layout that is different than the page templating language.
 For example:

     :::ruby
     set :markdown, :layout_engine => :erb

 ### Disabling Layouts Entirely

 In some cases, you may not want to use a layout at all.
-This can be accomplished by setting the default layout to false in your config.rb:
+This can be accomplished by setting the default layout to false in your `config.rb`:

     :::ruby
     disable :layout